notCienki/tron-cli-game/README.md

 A terminal-based Tron light cycle game built with C++ and ncurses.

 This project was born out of pure boredom during university lectures.
-Instead of scrolling through social media, I decided to build something fun while practicing my C++ skills.
+I decided to build something fun while practicing my C++ skills.

 Classic Tron gameplay: control your light cycle, avoid crashing into walls and trails, make your opponents crash first.